- Internet Explorer has been around as the default browser for some time now.

 - The guide below will showcase what you can do when it cannot maintain Compatibility View.

 - To read more about this classic tool, visit our Internet Explorer page.

 - Need more help with your PC?
 Our dedicated Fix page is filled with helpful articles.

 Internet Explorer includes a Compatibility View for website pages.
 That enables users to view older website pages that were designed more specifically for previous versions of Internet Explorer.
 Thus, the setting enables IE compatibility with outmoded website pages.

 When I go to Internet Options and select Compatibility View settings and select add this website, everything works well until I attempt to go again to the specific website and it is not saved on the settings.
 Any idea why this is happening?

 Thus, Compatibility View doesn’t retain its settings for those users.

 How can I fix Internet Explorer’s Compatibility View?

 1. Deselect the Delete browsing history on exit option

-- This issue usually arises when users have the Delete browsing history on exit setting selected.
-To deselect that option, open Internet Explorer.
+- To deselect that option, open Internet Explorer.